Peter-Bugaj/udacity-navigation/Report.md

 ````

-At the end, the hyperparameter were kept as defautl, set to the following values:
+At the end, the hyperparameter were kept as default, set to the following values:

 **BUFFER\_SIZE** = int(1e5): replay buffer size